-Fundamentals of Oral Communication is a performance course that includes the principles of human communication: intrapersonal, interpersonal, and public.
+This is a performance course including the principles of human communication: intrapersonal, interpersonal, and public.
 This course surveys current communication theory and provides practical application.

 SPH 107 - Fundamentals of Public Speaking

 This course explores principles of audience and environment analysis, as well as the actual planning, rehearsing, and presenting of formal speeches to specific audiences.
 Historical foundations, communication theories, and student performances are emphasized.